oatlog/oatlog/doc/proposal/main.typ

     - Can rulesets be automatically preprocessed to improve performance, and can joins be reordered for performance?
     - What memory access patterns do E-graph engines have, can the engine be optimized with knowledge of those memory access patterns?
+    - How do rewrite rules typically behave, when do they create many nodes, can the engine be specialized for rules that create too many nodes?
 - How can a optimal or near-optimal expression be extracted with low runtime?

 = Benchmarks